BG3-Community-Library-Team/bg3-community/Tools/bg3-mod-helper.md

 ### Requirements 🛠️
 - [Visual Studio Code](https://code.visualstudio.com/)
 - [LSLib](https://github.com/Norbyte/lslib/releases)
-- Python (for working with icons/dss's/png's)

 > **Note:** Previous versions of the extension required direct use of `divine.exe`.
 This has since been replaced with [LSLib](https://github.com/Norbyte/lslib/releases).
 Make sure your path now points to the directory containing `lslib`.
+Likewise, previouse versions of the extension required python and the image

 # Mod Authors Guide

+## Limitations
+Nothing is perfect, lets get the rough stuff out of the way before we start to possibly save you time incase this extension is not what you are looking for.
+- Unable to work with multiple workspaces in one vscode window
+- Unable to edit pngs/dds in vscode (can resize, convert, generate atlas texture, and apply backgrounds to transparent pngs though)
+- Buggy when having other folders within your workspace
+- Buggy when using multiple vscode windows (need to confirm)

+<sub>Being on this list doesnt guarentee that it will or will not be possible in the future.
+Just that it is unlikely</sub>

 ## Download Guide
 There are several ways to download the extension, but below is the easiest method.